 ¶ Paragraph 5: Using the assignment(s) selected for the Arts and Letters outcome, reflect on how you have come to be able to apply a critical feminist perspective to the study of literature, history, and/or the visual/performance arts.

-¶ Paragraph 6: Reflect on what the portfolio as a whole says about your learning process as a WGS major, , as well as what a WGS major has meant for your educational journey and your personal goals.
+¶ Paragraph 6: Reflect on what the portfolio as a whole says about your learning process as a WGS major, how courses outside of the WGS major have influenced how you think about the major outcomes, as well as what a WGS major has meant for your educational journey and your personal goals.

 Electronic portfolio (45 points): Each student will prepare an electronic portfolio spanning her/his work in the Women’s and Gender Studies major.
 Portfolios are a reflective collection of student work that are created with goals in mind and used for assessment of the students’ learning in her/his discipline.
 Using an online database, you will organize, display, and discuss your work.
 Through the e-portfolio process, you will demonstrate your accomplishment of the major learning outcomes in Women’s and Gender Studies.
 More detailed instructions will be provided early in the semester.